ivancorrales/ivancorrales.github.io/blog/_posts/2021-11-02-Transformers.md

 ---

+## Conclussion

+The performance score is not the best but we didn't work on fine tunning (This would be covered in other post).
+Moreover the example was run with free instances provided by Google and as consequence this has multiple limitations, like the batch size.

+Understanding how the Transformers work could be tricky but ¡implementing a showcase is not rocket science at all

 ## References

 * *Wikipedia contributors.
 (2021, October 30).
 Natural language processing.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 07:27, November 2, 2021, from [https://en.wikipedia.org/w/index.php?title=Natural_language_processing&oldid=1052735380](https://en.wikipedia.org/w/index.php?title=Natural_language_processing&oldid=1052735380)